 Our Basic Policy on Internal Control Systems

-- Framework to ensure that the duties of directors and employees of any of the Group are carried out in a manner that complies with laws, regulations and company statutes.
+- Framework to ensure that the duties of Directors and employees of any of the Group are carried out in a manner that complies with laws, regulations and company statutes.

 (1) The Company shall make efforts to abide by laws, regulations and social ethics based on "Fujifilm Group Charter of Corporate Behavior" and "Fujifilm Group Code of Conduct" established as a basic policies for the corporate activities of the Group.

-(2) For the purpose of maintaining and further improving the Group's compliance and ethical levels in all aspects of its corporate activities, the Company shall establish the CSR Committee chaired by the President, as well as a dedicated division for promoting compliance by spreading and raising awareness about compliance issues throughout the Group.
+(2) For the purpose of maintaining and further improving the Group's compliance and ethical levels in all aspects of its corporate activities, the Company shall establish the ESG Committee chaired by the President, as well as a dedicated division for promoting compliance by spreading and raising awareness about compliance issues throughout the Group.

 (3) By establishing contact points (internal whistleblowing contact office) both inside and outside the Group for receiving requests, notifications, and reports of findings and concerns from all Group employees related to the "Fujifilm Group Code of Conduct" and other compliance matters, the Company and its subsidiaries shall endeavor to detect violations early, and shall handle such matters appropriately.
 The Company and its subsidiaries shall ensure that any person who consults or reports through the internal whistleblowing contact office shall not suffer any detrimental treatment by reason of such consultation or reporting.